Friday, a 24/7 AI assistant

 One brain.
 Lots of tools.

-Friday is a single model (Opus 4.7) that can use tools by itself.
+Friday is a single model (Fable 5.x / Opus 4.x) that can use tools by itself.
 You tell it how to behave in a plain text file (CLAUDE.md), then it handles the rest — chatting, remembering, scheduling, acting.

 Yousend a message on Telegram